meringue7/Writeups/HTB/VulnCicada/VulnCicada.md

 # Introduction

 <p align="center">
   <img src="img/Badge.png" alt="Description de l'image" width="300"/>
 </p>

 **Vulncicada** is a medium-rated Active Directory machine from **xct** on the **Vulnlab** platform, designed to model a realistic domain compromise scenario.
 This write-up details the full attack path from a black-box perspective.

 The initial foothold is gained from a password found in a public NFS share.
 This access is then leveraged to exploit a critical **ESC8** vulnerability in Active Directory Certificate Services (AD CS).
-The final compromise is achieved through a **Kerberos relay attack** targeting the insecure HTTP web enrollment interface, leading to a complete takeover of the Domain Controller.
+The final compromise is achieved through a **Kerberos relay attack** targeting the insecure HTTP certificate web enrollment interface, leading to a complete takeover of the Domain Controller.

 # Walktrough
 ## Enumerating services

-I start by enumerating services on the host with the **nmap** tool.
+I start by enumerating services on the host with the `nmap` tool.

 ```bash
 $ nmap -sCV -T5 -oA nmap 10.129.234.48